Bitcoin Series #1 - The Basics

 - The inclusion of new blocks in the block chain is critical for securing the blockchain.
 The peer network will always accept the longest blockchain as valid.
 So whoever has more computing power is deemed to produce the valid blockchain (subject to a measure of chance).

-- Each time bitcoins are (or were) created by miners they are (were) associated with a bitcoin address.
-Each bitcoin address is controlled by a private key.
+- Each time bitcoins are (or were) created by miners they are (were) associated with a Bitcoin address.
+Each Bitcoin address is controlled by a private key.

 - To spend bitcoins from any address, its private key is needed.
 Anyone can spend bitcoins from any address as long as he knows a valid private key for that address.

-- The typical user will use a bitcoin wallet, which is simply a computer program.
-This computer program can be used to create and store bitcoin addresses and corresponding private keys.
+- The typical user will use a Bitcoin wallet, which is simply a computer program.
+This computer program can be used to create and store Bitcoin addresses and corresponding private keys.

 - Each time a user sends bitcoin, he’ll have to specify how much he wants to pay in transaction fees, which will impact the speed that the transaction will take to be validated (included in the blockchain).

-These are the broad basics of bitcoin.
+These are the broad basics of Bitcoin.
 In the following articles, I will cover many more aspects of it, such as:

 - Usage